ClementNerma/Rave/docs/master.md

 Note that this function indicates it may throw an instance of the `Error` class (right after the `throw` keyword).
 If we don't put this `throws Error` part, there will be an error at build time indicating the function can't throw an error without declaring it.

+All native errors inherit from the `NativeRuntimeError` class.
+Some of them inherit from the child `PanicableError` class, which describes an error that can be not caught, and in such case will make the program panic.
+The `DivisionByZeroError` class is one of them.

 ### Catching errors

 Now, if we try to call our function, this won't work: